napari/docs/docs/community/governance.md

 members of the community.
 All non-sensitive project management discussion takes place on the [issue tracker](https://github.com/napari/napari/issues) and project [zulip](https://napari.zulipchat.com/) community chat channel.
-Occasionally, sensitive discussion may occur on a private core developer mailing list `napari-core-devs@googlegroups.com` or private chat channel.
+Occasionally, sensitive discussion may occur on a private core team member mailing list `napari-core-devs@googlegroups.com` or private chat channel.

 Decisions should be made in accordance with the [mission and values](mission-and-values) of the napari project.

 napari uses a “consensus seeking” process for making decisions.
-The group tries to find a resolution that has no open objections among core developers.
+The group tries to find a resolution that has no open objections among core team members.
-Core developers are expected to distinguish between fundamental objections to a proposal and minor perceived flaws that they can live with, and not hold up the decision-making process for the latter.
+Core team members are expected to distinguish between fundamental objections to a proposal and minor perceived flaws that they can live with, and not hold up the decision-making process for the latter.
 If no option can be found without objections, the decision is escalated to the SC, which will itself use